Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/13_74HC595_&_LED_Bar_Graph.rst

     :lines: 23-27
     :dedent:

-In second “for” loop, the situation is the same.
+In second "for" loop, the situation is the same.
 The difference is that x is shift from 0x80 to the RIGHT in order.

 The subfunction writeTo595() is used to write data to 74HC595 and immediately output on the port of 74HC595.